News / Analysis

 The US dollar index yesterday added nearly 60 cents on the dollar after mortgage applications rose by 2.7% in May, returning the previous month’s minus 2.6 the month before.

-Not helping matters was St Louis Fed head Bullard who said he doesn’t expect interest rates to rise in the near future as Q2 eco data is set to deteriorate.
+Not helping matters was St Louis Fed head Bullard who said he doesn’t expect The cost of accessing money not owned. rates to rise in the near future as Q2 eco data is set to deteriorate.

 The Redbook index also improved, contracting by half the March reading, and the Richmond Fed’s manufacturing index rose to -27.